kaltura/playkit-js-seo/docs/integration-guide.md

     });
 </script>
 ```
-all you need to do , is copy this code snipt inot your `<head>` tag element.
+all you need to do , is copy this code snippet into your `<head>` tag element.

 By completing these steps, you'll ensure the proper integration and functioning of the SEO plugin and its benefits for your embedded content.